minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

    - _minimum_swap_amount_required_: The minimum amount which is required to swap per each execution time.
    - _max_batcher_fee_each_time_: Maximum fee that batcher can take to execute each time
 - **WithdrawImbalance**: is used for withdrawing custom amounts of assets.
-   - _withdrawal_lp_amount_: Amount of LP Asset which users want to withdraw
+   - _withdrawal_amount_option_: Amount of LP Asset which users want to withdraw, [References](../lib/amm_dex_v2/types.ak#L92)
    - _ratio_asset_a_ and _ratio_asset_b_: The ratio of Asset A and Asset B users want to receive after withdrawing
    - _minimum_asset_a_: The minimum amount of asset A which users want to receive, The amount of Asset will be followed by the ratio (_received_asset_b_ = _minimum_asset_a_ * _ratio_asset_b_ / _ratio_asset_a_)
    - _killable_: Decide the Order behavior in case Order is not meet the slippage tolerance
 - **SwapMultiRouting**: is used for exchanging a specific amount of single asset across multiple Liquidity Pools.
    - _routings_: The routings (including a list of _direction_ and _lp_asset_), which is defined Liquidity Pools the swap is routing through
-   - _swap_amount_: Amount of Asset In which users want to exchange
+   - _swap_amount_option_: Amount of Asset In which users want to exchange, [References](../lib/amm_dex_v2/types.ak#L72)
    - _minimum_receive_: Minimum amount of Asset Out which users want to receive after exchanging
+ - **Donation**: is utilized for the purpose of contributing assets from the pool to charitable causes or designated recipients, allowing users to make philanthropic contributions using the resources within the pool.

 An Order Datum keeps information about Order Type and some other informations:

+- _canceller_: The address's payment credential that can cancel the order, can by PubKey or Script
-- _sender_: The address of order's creator, only sender can cancel the order
+- _refund_receiver_: The address of the output after being killed by Batcher or cancelled by bots (order is expired)
-- _sender_datum_hash_: (optional) the datum hash of the output after cancelling order by anyone or killing by batcher.
+- _refund_receiver_datum_: The datum hash of the output after being killed by Batcher or cancelled by bots (order is expired)
-- _receiver_: The address which receives the funds after order is processed
+- _success_receiver_: The address which receives the funds after order is processed
-- _receiver_datum_hash_: (optional) the datum hash of the output after order is processed.
+- _success_receiver_datum_: the datum of the output after order is processed.
 - _lp_asset_: The Liquidity Pool's LP Asset that the order will be applied to
 - _step_: The information about Order Type which we mentioned above
 - _max_batcher_fee_: The maximum fee users have to pay to Batcher to execute batching transaction.
 The actual fee Batcher will take might be less than the maximum fee